Haus-des-Engagements/re-sharing/docs/coding-conventions.md

 names.

 ### Models
-* A class representing a database model is always written in singular (e.g. "RoomBooking") and should be in CamelCase without underscores.
+* A class representing a database model is always written in singular (e.g. "ResourceBooking") and should be in CamelCase without underscores.
 * Variable names for backward resolution:
   * Used for finding all occurrences of a referenced attribute as a foreign key: